 Contains information and links for specific languages, preservation of specific languages, language family and regional sites, general Native American language sites, books, and endangered languages discussion.

-Resources for indigenous cultures around the world.
+This web site has resources for indigenous cultures around the world.
 Some of the database categories include art and literature, business and economy, genealogy, history, languages and linguistics, law and legal issues, libraries and collections, news and media, reference materials, and society and culture.

 This site is dedicated to disconnecting the term "primitive" from perceptions of Native American technology and art through education.
 Original articles with graphics and photographs focus on the Eastern Woodlands.
 Some examples of topics include beadwork, clay and pottery, games and toys, stonework and tools, and weaving.